 Mike lives in Mountain View, CA in the San Francisco Bay Area with his wife Lori and their two little boys.

-Before joining Emerson, Pete served in the US Marines for 8.5 years.
+Before joining Emerson, Pete served in the U.S. Marines for nearly 9 years.
 After designation as a Naval Aviator, Pete flew UH-1Y “Huey” helicopters, and was fortunate to work as an instructor pilot, mission planner, maintenance division manager, and aviation simulation development and procurement officer.
 He planned, led, and flew numerous combat, allied training, and humanitarian relief sorties while serving overseas in Afghanistan, Japan, Thailand, the Philippines, and Korea.

 Pete is a graduate of the Marine Corps’ Weapons and Tactics School, earned a BA in Economics from Dartmouth where he was also a walk-on co-captain of the varsity lacrosse team, and most recently earned an MBA from Harvard Business School.

-Pete and his wife, Julia, live in St. Louis with their two young children.
+Pete and his wife, Julia, live in Pittsburgh with their two young children.